AWS Cloud Security Review

 Until now, the traditional deliverable from a Penetration Test engagement has been a lengthy 100+ page PDF report.

-Pentest People have developed a solution to this issue where you interact with your vulnerabilities within the SecurePortal.
+Pentest People have developed a solution to this issue where you interact with your raised through AWS Penetration Testing vulnerabilities within the SecurePortal.

-Stay ahead of emerging threats against Cloud Infrastructures by ensuring your platform follows best practices
+Stay ahead of emerging threats against AWS Cloud Infrastructures by ensuring your platform follows best practices

 Rest assured that your assessments are performed by qualified Security Consultants.

-Our specialised team of security consultants hold industry qualifications such as CHECK Team Member & Team Leader, CCIE, CISSP and CEH.
+Our specialised team of AWS Cybersecurity consultants hold industry qualifications such as CHECK Team Member & Team Leader, CCIE, CISSP and CEH.

-Understand the security issues you face within a cloud network through a very thorough assessment from a qualified security consultant.
+Understand the security issues you face within an AWS cloud network through a very thorough assessment from a qualified AWS Cloud security consultant.

-- Assurance that your cloud infrastructures and services are secure enough to withstand cloud-based attacks
+- Assurance that your AWS cloud infrastructures and services are secure enough to withstand cloud-based attacks

 - Ensuring sufficient logging and controls are in place to mitigate these attacks.

-- Comply with various regulatory bodies who mandate regular Penetration Testing be performed within your infrastructure
+- Comply with various regulatory bodies who mandate regular Penetration Testing be performed within your cloud infrastructure

 - Be able to focus efforts on important security issues by identifying the high-risk items identified in the Penetration Testing report